tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/82_auto-generation_process.md

 The values that are assigned to individual PCDs required by a build may come from different locations and different meta-data files.
-The following provides the rules required to assign a value to a PCD.
+The following provides the precedence (high to low) to assign a value to a PCD.

+* Command-line, `--pcd` flags (left most has higher priority)
-* Highest - FDF file, SET statements within a section
+* FDF file, SET statements within a section
 * FDF file, grammar describing automatic assignment of PCD values
 * FDF file, SET statement in the [Defines] section
 * DSC file, Component INF `<Pcd*>` section statements
 * DSC file, global [Pcd*] sections
 * INF file, PCD sections, Default Values
-* Lowest - DEC file, PCD sections, Default Values
+* DEC file, PCD sections, Default Values

 In addition to the above precedence rules, PCDs set in sections with architectural modifiers take precedence over PCD sections that are common to